openhwgroup/cvw/README.md

 Note: Some EDA tools utilize `LM_LICENSE_FILE` for their environmental variable to point to their license server.
 Some operating systems may also utilize `MGLS_LICENSE_FILE` instead, therefore, it is important to read the user manual on the preferred environmental variable required to point to a user’s license file.
 Although there are different mechanisms to allow licenses to work, many companies commonly utilize the FlexLM (i.e., Flex-enabled) license server manager that runs off a node locked license.

 Although most EDA tools are Linux-friendly, they tend to have issues when not installed on recommended OS flavors.
-Red Hat Enterprise Linux (and its free Rocky clone) typically tend to be recommended for installing commercial-based EDA tools and are recommended for utilizing complex simulation and architecture exploration.
+Red Hat Enterprise Linux (and its free Rocky clone) and SUSE Linux products  typically tend to be recommended for installing commercial-based EDA tools and are recommended for utilizing complex simulation and architecture exploration.

 ### Siemens Questa